alexeysp11/workflow-lib/README.md

 - Basic monetary models (classes) and operations;
 - Data visualization: Line chart, Bar chart, Histogram, Scatter plot, Box plot, Pareto chart, Pie chart, Area chart, Tree map, Bubble chart, Stripe graphic, Control chart, Run chart, Stem-and-leaf display, Cartogram, Small multiple, Sparkline, Table, Marimekko chart.

+Documentation about namespaces and data types, used in the library, is presented at [this link](docs/documentation.md).

 ## How to use this library in C# code

 You can use this library in C# code directly: